-About this PropertyYou are only 1 block from Hilton Head’s chic “downtown” area when you stay in this 2 bedrooms, and 2.5-baths Sea Wind dazzling, modern townhouse.
+About this PropertyYou are only 1 block from Hilton Head’s pretty “downtown” area when you stay in this 2 bedrooms, and 2.5-baths Sea Wind radiant, modern townhouse.
 47 Sea Wind is just a hop and a skip to the beach, hundreds of stores and eateries.

-The radiant and cheery dining area offers a glass table top and 4 super inviting wicker back chairs.
+The dazzling and cheery dining area offers a glass table top and 4 super inviting wicker back chairs.
 Feel complimentary to open the blinds covering the enormous double windows and accept the sunshine to soother away your every concern.
-The newly remodeled kitchen (2018) includes chic countertops, full-size appliances, and bespoke cabinetry.
-The kitchen is a great place to create scrumptious holiday meals, fast and simple picnic lunches to take to the beach or even some chocolate chip cookies to leave on the breakfast bar, which lines the kitchen and host sleek bar stools.
+The newly modernized kitchen (2018) includes chic countertops, full-size appliances, and bespoke cabinetry.
+The kitchen is a great place to create scrumptious holiday meals, speedy and painless picnic lunches to take to the beach or even some chocolate chip cookies to leave on the breakfast bar, which lines the kitchen and host sleek bar stools.

 On the second floor is the master bedroom with a queen-size bed, a TV, and a private bath.
 The guest bedroom has a bunk bed with a twin on top and a full on bottom, and a twin trundle underneath, a TV, and its own private bath.
 A stacked washer and dryer is just outdoor the guest bedroom for all your laundry needs.

 Charming, chic, and filled with character; your calming hideaway awaits.
 Happy Vacationing!